AVSystem/developer-zone/docs/LwM2M_Client/OpenThread/Adding_device.md

 ## Connecting to the OpenThread

-Check your active Border Router **OTBR_IP_address** and **OTBR_port** on which your Border Router works.
+Check your active Border Router **OTBR_IP_address** on which your Border Router works.
 This will be necessary for further steps.

 ### Connection through Wi-Fi

 You have to be connected to the same Wifi network as your OpenThread Border Router.
-To connect your device to Border Router through Wifi, open any web browser and connect to the WebUI by connecting to **OTBR_IP_address:OTBR_port**.
+To connect your device to Border Router through Wifi, open any web browser and connect to the WebUI by connecting to **OTBR_IP_address:80**.

 When you are connected you should see the OpenThread main page: